dppdppd/org-when/README.md

 ## CONFIGURATION

-1. OPTIONALLY, modify org-when-list-tags.
+1. OPTIONALLY, customize org-when-time-entries.
 This is a list of tags and times.
 It can be customized or set.
 The default tags (and their times) are

 @weekend (Sat-Sun)